CDCgov/cfa-ring-vax-widget/README.md

     index case does not self-detect, this is not an automatic fail, since they might not infect anyone, or their infectees might self-detect.
 - Contact tracing (i.e., active detection)
-  - Every detected infection (whether passive or active) automatically triggers contact tracing
+  - Every detected infection (whether passive or active) automatically contact tracing
   - Contact tracing has an independent probability of detecting each infection caused by the detected infection
     - N.B.: To actually _be_ actively detected, the detection must occur at a time before recovery and before being detected by other means.